NPDebs/pre-seeds-research-101/episodes/ep-1.5-strengths-limitations-application.md

 ---

-## Applied Research
+## Quantitative Research

-**Used when:** The goal is to solve a specific, practical problem.
+**Used when:** You want to measure variables and test hypotheses using numbers.

 ### Strengths
-- Results are actionable and directly relevant to practice or policy.
-- Often interdisciplinary, integrating knowledge from different fields.
+- Enables statistical analysis and generalization.
-- Supports innovation and impact.
+- Suits large-scale studies and trend analysis

 ### Limitations
-- May be constrained by political, commercial, or time pressures.
+- May overlook context or nuance.
-- Can prioritize short-term fixes over long-term understanding.
-- Results may not always be published or widely disseminated.
+- Can miss "why" behind the numbers

 ### Real-World Applications
-- A hospital testing a new nurse scheduling algorithm to reduce staff burnout.
-- A city evaluating traffic sensors to improve road safety.

-**Common Methods:** Case studies, evaluations, needs assessments, feasibility studies.
+- Measuring the number of app logins and correlating with mood scores.
+- Calculating percentage change in academic performance

+**Common Methods:** Surveys, experiments, correlational studies

+---

+## Qualitative Research

+**Used when:** You want to understand how people make sense of their experiences.

+### Strengths
+- Offers rich, contextual, in-depth insights.
+- Flexible and adaptive to new findings.

+### Limitations
+- Findings are harder to generalize.
+- Can be time-intensive to collect and analyze

+### Real-World Applications
+- Interviewing students about mental health stigma.
+- Analyzing social media posts related to stress

+**Common Methods:** Interviews, focus groups, ethnography, content analysis

 ---